brandalorian/brandalorian/README.md

 # Brandon Kent | @brandalorian

 **I'm Brandon**.
-I am a software developer based out of Mesa, Arizona 🌵 .
+I am a software developer based out of Mesa, Arizona.
 I leverage modern Javascript and its expanded universe to build compelling software projects that inspire and delight.

 ## Current Projects
 I have a handful of projects happening right now, when they are launched they will be listed here.